jeonghyunwoo/jeonghyunwoo.github.io/collabo_r_python_for_ML.md

 ## Collaboration between R and Python for ML with `reticulate`
-This is my first blog post.: )
+This is a frame for my first blog post.

 ### 0. prerequisites
  - python
  - scikit-learn package